terrastruct/TALA/README.md

 # TALA

-TALA is Terrastruct's proprietary diagram layout engine, made for [D2](https://github.com/terrastruct/d2).
+TALA is a general-purpose diagram layout engine, made for [D2](https://github.com/terrastruct/d2).
 TALA is closed-source (for now).
 This repository is primarily for installation instructions.
 You can also use this repository to report issues, ask questions, and request features.